calebclayreagor/calebclayreagor.github.io/research-skills.md

 ## Deep learning for causal time-series analysis

-- I developed the deep-learning method DELAY to reconstruct causal networks from single-cell gene-expression datasets
+- I developed the deep-learning method DELAY to reconstruct causal gene-regulatory networks from single-cell gene-expression datasets

 - I designed DELAY to encode noisy gene-expression data as images for deep learning using concepts from Granger Causality